giovanoh/library-api/README.md

 - **Separation of concerns** and SOLID principles
 - **Environment-based configuration** via `appsettings.json`
 - **Lowercase URLs** and JSON serialization options for cleaner APIs
+- **Richardson Maturity Model**: This API reaches **Level 2** of the Richardson Maturity Model, meaning it uses distinct resources and proper HTTP verbs (GET, POST, PUT, DELETE) for each operation.
+However, it does not yet implement HATEOAS (Level 3), which would include hypermedia links in responses to guide clients dynamically.
+See [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) for more details.
+- **Unified Response Pattern**: All successful responses follow the `ApiResponse<T>` format, ensuring consistency and predictability for API consumers.
+All error responses follow the [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807) standard using the `ApiProblemDetails` object, making error handling standardized and interoperable.

 ## Getting Started